100+ essays on literary topics

 ‘A page-turning read and an illuminating insight into important events in our history.’
 Matthew Branton

 My grown-up sequel to The Wind in the Willows sees Ratty, Mole, Badger and Toad flying south for the winter.
 What happens when they touch down in a Provençal village is a far cry from life on the riverbank.
 Vive le Mole! is a comic tale of love and intrigue in the south of France.

-This is the story of the ten days I spent with my mother in India, staying with friends to celebrate her 90th birthday.
+This is the story of the ten days I spent with my mother in India to celebrate her 90th birthday with friends in Chandigarh.
 As well as telling my mother’s story, I write also about characters from India’s history and mythology – from Ranjit Singh, the last great ruler of Punjab, to Prince Half-a-son, a character in an old Punjabi story; from the Maharajah of Patiala, with his collection of Rolls Royces, medals and concubines, to Didho Ranjha and Heer Sayal, the Romeo and Juliet of Punjab; from Guru Nanak, the first Sikh Guru, to Udam Singh, avenger of the massacre at Amritsar.

 “A perceptive view of hospitality in India, which I enjoyed greatly because it closely reflected my own experiences on a recent visit.
 The unlikely story of how the author took his mother there for her ninetieth birthday was quite inspirational.”
 (Goodreads)